Sweets/tiramisu/README.md

 notifications, push notifications to their phone if their computer has been idle for an amount of time, make notifications more accessible with text-to-speech, and so much more.

-# Projects Using tiramisu
+# projects made with tiramisu and love

 - [polynotifications by alnj](https://github.com/alnj/polynotifications)

-# Installation
+# installation

 Clone the repository and build the project.
 Then move tiramisu to a location that is specified in `$PATH`.